Ikbal (title): Eighteenth century

-The rank first appeared toward the end of the seventeenth century, during the reign of Sultan Mustafa II (reigned 1695 — 1703).
-Two eighteenth century sultans Mahmud I (reigned 1730 — 1754), and Mustafa III (reigned 1757 — 1773), also had ikbals.
+The rank first appeared toward the end of the seventeenth century, during the reign of Sultan Mustafa II (reigned 1695–1703).
+Two eighteenth century sultans Mahmud I (reigned 1730–1754), and Mustafa III (reigned 1757–1773), also had ikbals.

 However, in the eighteenth century, the ikbals held the title kalfa which means 'assistant master, mistress'.
 This suggests that at that time they were eligible for both kinds of high level harem career.
 They also appeared in the list of cariyes, which did not include the sultan's kadıns, or the ketkhüda kadın, or daye hatun, emphasizes their identity as part of the household rather than family in the eighteenth century.
 In the nineteenth century the term kalfa appears to have been used exclusively for members of the household staff.

 In the eighteenth century, the ikbals had personal servants, and were paid 250 kuruş every three months.

 Nineteenth century

 This tradition of taking ikbals continued until the nineteenth century.
 The ikbals were chosen from among the gediklis.
 Each ikbal had her "night turn" (nöbet gecesi).
 Their stipend was 20,000 kuruş.
 They had personal servants.
 As clothing reflected a woman's positions in the harem hierarchy, the ikbals wore rich fabrics and in winter they wore stuffed dresses, which was indicative of their high status.

 Each ikbal resided in her own apartment, or sometimes isolated kiosks.
 In the nineteenth century, they had two rooms on the second floor of the palace, one facing the Bosphorus Strait and serving as a saloon, and the other facing the palace gardens and serving as a bedroom.
 The sultans came to visit an ikbal namely if she was sick or if she had children.

 Although previously it was thought that after an ikbal became pregnant she was promoted to the rank of kadın, this was not the case.
+(Eric Newby states that after an ikbal gave birth she was elevated to the title of haseki, and that the kadinefendis were 4 favourites who had each given birth to a male heir.)
 She could only take the position of the kadıns if one of the kadıns had died or was divorced.
 If a vacancy arose among the kadıns, the senior ikbal was moved up to kadın status.
 Upon the death of a sultan, any of his ikbals who had either not borne a child or who had borne a child who had then died, was married to a statesman.
 The others retired to the Old Palace.

 The ikbals were subjected to the same law of inheritance as the other women in the harem.
 However, they were usually buried in places of honour.